RobLam22/wordleapp-p1/README.md

 * A score counter - where the player can continue to keep playing and track their record with most correct words in a row
 * Duordle - Having to guess two 5 letter words at the same time but with both words sharing a letter.
 * Displaying an introduction popup message to appear
-* A refresh button to clear the page and try again.
+* A refresh button to clear the page and try again. - WAS ADDED

 ## Conclusion
 Problem solving is fun!
 Extra fun with people who know how to code much better than me.
 Shoutout to IAs and Instructors who helped get me to where I am now with this project.